dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

-The find, change and delete buttons in Figure 5 are handled by the find, change and delete methods in the MemberFindChangeDelete class (Code 19) of the member-find-change-delete component.
+The find, change and delete buttons in Figure 5 are handled by the find, change and delete methods in the MemberFindChangeDelete class (Code 19) of the x-member-find-change-delete component.

 **Code 19**: MemberFindChangeDelete component class.